bazelbuild/rules_pkg/README.md

-# Bazel package fetching rules
+# Bazel package building & fetching rules

-Bazel rules for packaging (for Debian and other distribution channels).
-Repo initialized December 2017.
+Bazel rules for packaging and fetching (for Debian and other distribution channels)

 Travis CI
 :---: